thetronjohnson/visual-claude/README.md

 ## About

 Layrr is a universal visual editor that brings design tool capabilities to any web application.
-Built with Go and powered by AI, it bridges the gap between visual design and code.
+Built with [Go](https://go.dev/) and powered by [Claude](https://www.claude.com/), it bridges the gap between visual design and code.